thunderbird/thunderbird-android/docs/release/developer-checklist.md

   - Verify flags align with [rules for release](../ci/RELEASE.md#feature-flags)
     - Features are disabled unless explicitly approved for release
     - Not-ready features remain disabled
-  - If changes are required, open a PR on `main` and request uplift to `beta` following the criteria in [Branch Uplifts](../ci/RELEASE.md#branch-uplifts)
+  - If changes are required, open a PR on `main` and request uplift to `beta` following the criteria in [Uplift Criteria](../ci/RELEASE.md#uplift-criteria)
 - Translations
   - No new string changes at this stage; confirm your changes don’t introduce them
 - Stability checks you can influence